csci104/site/homework/hw2draft/programming/index.md

 + `datastore.h` - **Complete!** Abstract base class.
 You will create a derived class which should support storage of all the data: products and users

++ `database.txt` - Input file to your program.
+You may add more products and users to test your code, or write other input files.
+These are just text files and can be named however you like.

++ `Makefile` - **Partially complete!** Edit as you add or change code

 ##### Storage
  - `user.h` and `user.cpp` - **Complete!**  Class to model a User
  - `product.h` and `product.cpp` - **Complete!**  Abstract base class.
 Models the common aspects of all categories of products.
 Should support various common operations on all products.
 Ignore and do not alter `isMatch()` for this assignment.
 It may be used in a future HW.